highfidelity/hifi-docs-grav-content/02.create-and-explore/03.start-working-in-your-sandbox/03.assignment-clients/01.baking/docs.md

 * Add a model to your asset browser by clicking "Choose File".
 The uploaded model immediately begins baking.
 Any .fbx model will take less than a minute, while skyboxes will take longer.
 You will need to reload Interface to use the baked version. ![](model-baking.PNG)
 * Once your model has finished baking, a check mark will appear under the "Use Baked?" column. ![](finished-baking.PNG)
 >>>>> You can only bake objects that have the extension .fbx and skyboxes, in domains where you have create access.
+You cannot bake .fbx objects referencing external textures.
+Only .fbx objects with embedded textures can be baked.

 * You can check if the assets in the domain have been baked by checking the "Use Baked?" column next to each asset in the asset browser.